What youβll learn

 \Delta u

-The strong formulation refers to a precise mathematical representation of a problem with very strict requirements for a solution.
+This is the strong formulation of the equation, which refers to a precise mathematical representation of the problem with very strict requirements for a solution.

-The weak formulation is an alternative mathematical representation that relaxes the regularity requirements for solutions.
+The weak formulation is an alternative mathematical representation that relaxes the requirements for a solution.

-We then multiply both sides of the differential equations by u β² u^{\prime} u β² and integrate over Ξ© \Omega Ξ© .
+To derive the weak formulation of Poissonβs equation, we start by multiplying both sides of the strong formulation with a test function u β² u^{\prime} u β² and integrating over Ξ© \Omega Ξ© .

 β« Ξ© β